Decluttering

 The Front Hallway

-There was usually a skinny set of cube shelves in the hall where we kept our gloves, hats, masks, etc. My friend Emily is a professional, certified home stager.
-She came through and let me know what I should get rid of.
-This hall table was on her list, so down to the laundry room it went.
+There was usually a skinny set of cube shelves in the hall where we kept our gloves, hats, masks, etc. The hall table was one of the first things Emily noticed we needed to ditch, so down to the laundry room it went.
 That made the hallway feel roomier.

 Powder Room: